 Before diving right in, I need to stress this out:

-- Twitter was not made for brands.
+Twitter was not made for employer brands.
 When Jack Dorsey prototyped Twitter, it was envisioned as an SMS-based social network, with a “from the people, for the people” concept.
 Twitter wasn’t built for brands, it was not intended to be a marketing channel.
 Twitter was made for the consumer and in a way, as a brand, to Twitter you’re just a customer.
 However, when it comes to brands, Twitter is only accommodating them, and that is why you have the ability and tools to advertise on the platform.
 (That, and the fact that Twitter needs to make money somehow.)
 The point is: Twitter belongs to the consumer.
 The consumer doesn’t owe you “engagement” – it’s earned.
 Being on Twitter you’re playing in the consumer’s court – you’re in the consumer’s world, you just advertise in it.

-The 3 steps to real-time Twitter marketing:
+The 3 steps to real-time Twitter branding:

 This plan consists of the following 3 questions: why, what, how.
 Or better: